TileShapeCollection

 2. Select the TileShapeCollection Properties tab

-3. Select the From TMX Collision (use tileset shapes) option
+3. Select the From TMX Collision - requires shapes defined in the tileset (TSX) option

 4. Set Source TMX File/Object to Map

-The TileShapeCollection will now include custom shapes as defined in Tiled.
+The TileShapeCollection now includes custom shapes as defined in Tiled.

 Last updated